 Many can remember rural communities, families and farms.
-Do you remember women canning, cooking all together in the kitchen?
+Do you remember women canning and cooking all together in the kitchen?
 I do!
 I remember the men outside together taking care of the animals.
 Then when the chores were done, going off together to fish,hunt or throw a horseshoe or two.

 What happened to those communities?
 Those values?
 Those memories of us just sitting around snapping beans fresh picked from the garden?